GoncharukBro/react-mask-field/README.md

 };
 ```

-If for some reason you need to use the MaskField component property type, you can also import it as a named import.
+If for some reason you need to use the MaskField component property type, you can also import it as a named import:

 ```tsx
 import MaskField, { MaskFieldProps, ModifyData } from 'react-mask-field';